Bicycle and Pedestrian Services

 Merrimon Avenue/Broadway/Biltmore Avenue

-The local North Carolina Department of Transportation (NCDOT) and the City of Asheville recently formed a Pedestrian & Bicycle Work Group that meets on a regular basis to review and address pedestrian and bicycle issues in Asheville and Buncombe County.
-We will be working together to find ways to implement the recommendations from the road safety audits as funds become available.
-In addition, we will conduct road safety audits on the other identified corridors and we will be reviewing all pedestrian and bicycle needs on a case-by-case basis with the overall goal of improving the pedestrian and bicycle environment.
+The local North Carolina Department of Transportation (NCDOT) and the City of Asheville formed a Pedestrian & Bicycle Work Group that meets on a regular basis to review and address pedestrian and bicycle issues in Asheville and Buncombe County.
+The group works together to find ways to implement the recommendations from road safety audits as funds become available.
+In addition, the working group will conduct road safety audits on the other identified corridors and we will be reviewing all pedestrian and bicycle needs on a case-by-case basis with the overall goal of improving the pedestrian and bicycle environment.

 Get Involved!